Cloud-Automation-Portfolio/cloud-monitoring-automation/README.md

 ## Overview

-This project demonstrates a full end-to-end **Cloud Monitoring Automation** setup across AWS, Azure and Kubernetes (AKS), integrating cloud-native monitoring tools (CloudWatch, Azure Monitor, Container Insights) with open-source observability platforms (Prometheus, Grafana) The lab showcases infrastructure deployment with Terraform, alert configuration, workload simulation for alert validation and visualization in live dashboards.
+This project demonstrates a full end-to-end **Cloud Monitoring Automation** setup, integrating cloud-native monitoring tools like CloudWatch, Azure Monitor and Container Insights, with open-source observability platforms.
+The lab showcases infrastructure deployment with Terraform, alert configuration, workload simulation for alert validation and visualization in live dashboards, **and it's separated in 4 minilabs; AWS, Azure, AKS and Grafana + Prometheus.**

 ---